 Never trade a 401k plan account

 Some plan participants view their 401k plan account as a trading account that they can build in size by executing various trading strategies.
-Trading a 401k plan account is not a sound wealth building strategy.
+Trading a 401k plan account is not a sound wealth building strategy and usually reduces 401k returns.
 Unless a participant has significant trading expertise, can hire an expert or can afford to lose all of his/her retirement savings, there are much better approaches to building a retirement plan nest egg.

 There are a number of very large 401k plans that have current or former employees who issue buy/sell recommendations on the investment options in these large plans.
 Participants should ignore them.
 Unless a participant can execute all of their recommendations exactly when issued, they will never be able to replicate their performance.